Well-posedness of non-autonomous transport equation on metric graphs: Well-posedness of the general non-autonomous problem

 \begin{remark} \begin{abc} \item Following the construction of the evolution family given by \eqref{eqn:EvoFamBySemi} via the contraction semigroups $(T_s(t))_{t\geq0}$, $(\mathcal{S}(t))_{t\geq0}$ , $(\mathcal{T}(t))_{t\geq0}$, and translation semigroups we see that $(U(t,s))_{t\geq s}$ actually becomes an evolution family of contractions, i.e., $\left\|U(t,s)\right\|\leq1$ for all $t\geq s$. \item Since each of the operators $(A(t),\dom(A(t)))$, $t\in\RR$, generates a positive operator semigroup, our construction also yields that the evolution family $(U(t,s))_{t\geq s}$ obtained in \eqref{eqn:EvoFamBySemi} consists of positive operators. \item The analysis of the asymptotic behavior of the solutions to non-autonomous problems is in general a very difficult task.
 Batty, Chill, and Tomilov characterized strong stability of a bounded evolution family on a Banach space $X$ by the stability of its associated evolution semigroup on $\mathrm{L}^p( \RR_+,X)$ for some $1 \le p\le \infty$ or, equivalently, by the density of the range of the corresponding generator on $\mathrm{L}^1( \RR_+,X)$ see \cite[Thm.~2.2]{BCT2002}.
 These conditions are however not easy to verify in our case.

-\item In Section \ref{sec:ConstDom} we stated some stability results in the periodic situation.
-Bayazit et al. \cite{BDF2013} studied longterm behavior for the operators with periodic non-autonomous domain.
+\item Note, that most of our results hold also in the case of non-constant weights $w_{ij}(t)$ on the edges as long as \eqref{eqn:noAbsorb} holds for every $t\in\RR$.
+Therefore we obtained a generalisation of well-posedness results from Bayazit et al. \cite{BDF2013}.
+The authors of \cite{BDF2013} also studied longterm behaviour for the operators with periodic non-autonomous domain.
 They used an explicit description of the evolution family and the fact that in this case the period-map is a multiplication operator.
-However, such results are not available for our general situation so, a-priori, no statements regarding the asymptotics are possible.
+However, such results are not available for our general situation so, a-priori, no statements regarding the asymptotical behaviour are possible.

 \end{abc} \end{remark}